 Brussels Sprouts seeds - Brendan F1

-Long holding ability and performs best on fertile soils, shows good resistance to leaf diseases.
-Good length stalks with a good number of medium sized dark buttons.
+Long holding ability and performs best on fertile soils, shows very good resistance to leaf diseases.
+Produces good length stalks with a good number of medium sized dark buttons.

 Product Part Number: 10829

 When to sow

 Sow in March - April.
 These are a late season variety so they won't be ready until Mid-December to January/February.

 Where to Sow